Living in Ahwatukee, AZ: Upper Canyon and Local Neighborhood Guide

 Foothills, Club West, and Foothills Reserve

 These neighborhoods lean harder into trail access, views, elevation, and foothill lifestyle.
-Buyers should pay attention to slope, retaining walls, driveway pitch, yard usability, and how much backyard sun the lot takes.
+Buyers should pay attention to slope, retaining walls, driveway pitch, yard usability, wash proximity, and how much backyard sun the lot takes.

 Custom and gated enclaves